 Associate Professor Youchang Wu

-The PhD program requirements include courses and a qualifying examination in the major area of finance, courses in economics and statistics, two (2) research papers, and a thesis.
+The PhD program requirements include courses and a qualifying examination in the major areas of finance, courses in economics and statistics, two research papers, and a thesis.
 Prior to the first term in the program, most students take a short course on the mathematical tools of economic analysis.

 Major Area Requirements

-Students are required to take at least two (2) PhD seminars in each of the first two years.
-In preparation for the PhD seminars, they are also encouraged to take upper-level finance courses in the MBA program, such as Concepts of Investments and Advanced Financial Management.
+Students are required to take at least two PhD seminar courses in each of the first two years.
+Students who do not have a strong background in finance are also encouraged to take upper-level finance courses in the Master of Science in Finance and MBA programs, such as Concepts of Investments and Advanced Financial Management.
 In addition to courses offered in the finance department, students also take courses and seminars in economics, statistics, econometrics, and accounting.
 Individual programs of study are tailored to students' interests and prior coursework.

-The qualifying examination in finance, given in two four-hour sessions over two consecutive days, is taken during the summer following the second year of the PhD program.
+The qualifying examination in finance, given in four sessions over two consecutive days, is taken during the second summer of the PhD program.
 Students who fail the first time have an opportunity to re-take the qualifying exam.

 Courses in Economics and Statistics

-Students must complete three (3) courses in economics and five (5) courses in statistics or econometrics.
-Typically, students take a sequence of statistics and econometric courses and a sequence of microeconomics courses offered by the economics department.
-Statistics, decision sciences, and accounting departments also offer courses on empirical methods.
+Students must complete three courses in economics and five courses in statistics or econometrics.
+Typically, students take the core PhD microeconomics and econometrics sequences offered by the economics department.
+Operations and business analytics, management, and accounting departments also offer courses on empirical methods.

 First-Year Research Paper